jetpack-pizza/demo/content/creating-projects.md

 5. Add a project description (*optional*).
 6. Select the type of a project you want to create.
 Project descriptions are presented below in the **New Project** window.
 7. Type your organization domain.
-8. Select the Android and iOS languages that you want to use in your project.
+8. Select Android and iOS languages that should be used in your cross-platform application.
 9. Select the **Create project offline** checkbox in case if the network connection is slow or you need to work offline.
-10. Additionally it is possible to expand the **More Settings** section at the bottom of the window to adjust module-related settings.
+10. In addition you can expand the **More Settings** section at the bottom of the window to adjust module-related settings.
 For instance, you can modify a module name, set up the module content root and module file parent directory, and select the preferable project format.
 11. Click **Finish**.

 |<img src="https://github.com/jetpack-pizza/demo/blob/master/img/3_new_project_1.png" alt="Create New Project" width="590"/>|